joyfullservice/db-inspector-mcp/README.md

 # On macOS/Linux:
 source venv/bin/activate

-# Install in development mode
+# Install in development mode (editable install)
 pip install -e ".[dev]"
 ```

+**Note:** The `-e` flag installs the package in "editable" mode, which means changes to the source code are immediately reflected without needing to reinstall.
+This is recommended for development.
+See the [Building and Installing After Making Changes](#building-and-installing-after-making-changes) section for more details.

 ### Windows PATH Configuration